MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## How containers work

-A container is an isolated, lightweight silo for running an app on the host operating system.
+A container is an isolated, lightweight silo for running an application on the host operating system.
 Containers build on top of the host operating system's kernel (which can be thought of as the buried plumbing of the operating system), as shown in this diagram.

 ![Architectural diagram showing how containers run on top of the kernel](media/container-diagram.svg)

 While a container shares the host operating system's kernel, a container doesn't get unfettered access to it.
 Instead, the container gets an isolated–and in some cases virtualized–view of the system.
 For example, a container can access a virtualized version of the file system and registry, but any changes affect only the container and are discarded when it stops.
 To save data, the container can mount persistent storage such as an [Azure Disk](https://azure.microsoft.com/services/storage/disks/) or a file share (including [Azure Files](https://azure.microsoft.com/services/storage/files/)).

-A container builds on top of the kernel, but the kernel doesn't provide all of the operating system APIs and services an app needs to run--most of these are provided by system files (libraries) that run above the kernel in user mode, isolated from the container.
-So the container needs its own copy of these system libraries, which are packaged into something known as a base image.
+A container builds on top of the kernel, but the kernel doesn't provide all of the APIs and services an app needs to run–most of these are provided by system files (libraries) that run above the kernel in user mode, isolated from the container.
+The container needs its own copy of these system files, which are packaged into something known as a base image.
 The base image serves as the foundational layer upon which your container is built, providing it with operating system services not provided by the kernel.
 But we'll talk more about container images later.

 <!--
 Because the container builds on top of the host operating system's kernel, all user-mode